 Other solutions that will follow include Platform-as-a-Service, End-User Computing, Virtualized Data Lake and Security Analytics.
 Badrinath said they all should be available by early 2015.

 Badrinath said the testing for the software-defined data center portion of the program took 40,000-person hours of engineering across federation companies.
 He also emphasized that EMC and VMware continue to work with outside partners, even if those partners such as Microsoft or other storage vendors compete with federation companies at times.

-While the federation’s software-defined data center initiative has been going on for months, the release sounds as if it were put together to counter specific complaints from Elliott.
-The letter, signed by Elliott portfolio manager Jesse Cohn, said the EMC storage company and VMware “hinder one another” because they compete in areas, and the relationship prevents them from developing other critical relationships.
+While the federation’s software-defined data center initiative has been going on for months, the release sounds as if it were put together to counter specific complaints from Elliot.
+The letter, signed by Elliot portfolio manager Jesse Cohn, said the EMC storage company and VMware “hinder one another” because they compete in areas, and the relationship prevents them from developing other critical relationships.
 Cohen said EMC’s stock is underperforming, the company is undervalued, and EMC and VMware would both be better off apart.